Rianto-RNT/rnt-react-development/README.md

   - implementing /payment route in server.js
 - Connecting client to server
   - Setup Axios in stripe button component
+- Deployment to Production
+  - Push app to heroku with new payment success

 ## TODO to fix